 Building our next generation of leaders: Proudly Launching the Young Entrepreneurs Academy in Hannibal

-The Young Entrepreneurs Academy (YEA!) teaches middle and high school go-getters how to start and run their own, REAL businesses.
+The Young Entrepreneurs Academy (YEA!) teaches high school go-getters how to start and run their own, REAL businesses.

 Celebrating the Spirit of Enterprise and Innovation

-Founded in 2004 at the University of Rochester with support from the Kauffman Foundation, YEA! has helped more than 4,000 students nationwide launch over 3,000 businesses and social movements.
-The Hannibal Area Chamber of Commerce is excited to introduce YEA! to our community with its inaugural class for the 2016-17 academic year.
+Founded in 2004, YEA! has helped more than 4,000 students nationwide launch over 3,000 businesses and social movements.
+The Hannibal Area Chamber of Commerce introduced YEA to Hannibal in 2016-17, making it the first YEA program in Missouri.

 Make a Job—Don’t Just Take a Job!

 YEA! guides students through the process of fulfilling their very own American dream.
 By bridging the business and educational communities students are taught by trained instructors, and are exposed to guest lecturers, successful entrepreneurs and mentors.
 Over the course of the program, students: